84monica/FEUP-IA/TP1/README.md

 ## How to Run

-* From inside the folder src/ run main.py
+* From the folder FEUP-IA/ run main.py
 ```
-python main.py
+python TP1/src/main.py
 ```
 * You can select AI or Human, when selecting AI it is shown a list of uninformed search methods and heurisct search methods.
-* When you choose the search method you can choose from the provided game difficulties.
+* When you choose the search method you can choose from the provided game difficulties and the heuristics.
 * You can choose which one you'd like and the AI solves the game and shows you the time it took to get to that solution.

 ## Code Organization